The best nursing chairs for your nursery

 Another aspect our tester loved was how light it was to manoeuvre around the room, making it ideal for parents who have their hands full.
 “I could easily push this around a carpeted floor with my legs with ease.”

 We know that with anything cream, easy cleaning is a must, which is why we love that the seat cushion is fully removable and sticks on with velcro.
-And despite the affordable price, it really does have a luxurious feel when sitting in it, and the rocking function is very relaxing.
+Despite the affordable price, it really has a luxurious feel when sitting in it, and the rocking function is very relaxing.
 The only downside of the design worth noting is the back height.
-“At 5ft 11in, I personally found the back a little too short for me, however, I did have some other shorter testers give this a try and they didn’t find the height an issue.”
+“At 5ft 11in, I personally found the back a little too short for me; however, I did have some other shorter testers give this a try, and they didn’t find the height an issue.”

 Read our full Dunelm Iris Sherpa Rocking Chair review